25 Famous Painters Who Shaped the Art World As We Know it

 What Styles Did the Famous Artists Paint In?

-Important artists spanned centuries and painted in a wide variety of styles.
-This list includes artists who painted in the classical style of the Renaissance, with bold flat figures and abstract painters whose style was meant to convey emotion rather than imagery.
+Influential artists spanned centuries and painted in a wide variety of styles.
+This list includes artists who painted in the classical style of the Renaissance, with bold, flat figures and abstract painters whose style conveyed emotion and fluidity rather than imagery.

 Who is America’s Most Famous Artist?

-Many of the important artists on this list are European.
-They worked at a time when the United States was still young, and the arts weren’t as widely celebrated here.
+Many of the critical artists on this list are European.
+They worked when the United States was still young and the arts were less widely celebrated.

 No American artist was selected as the most famous in our survey.
 However, two American artists are commonly celebrated and would be considered the most famous American painters: John Singer Sargent and Mary Cassatt.

-Mary Cassatt was an Impressionist, and she spent a lot of time studying in Europe under Degas.
+Mary Cassatt was an Impressionist who studied in Europe under Degas.
 However, she is from Pennsylvania and spent much of her early career in the US.

 Who is the Most Famous Painter Working Now?